The Agent Rulebook Leaves the Prompt

 The Joshi, Finin, Joshi, and Kagal paper makes the boundary sharper.
 An agent that invokes tools, manipulates data, installs software, and coordinates with peer agents across organizational boundaries needs runtime governance.
 The authors argue that current policy engines such as XACML, Rego, and Cedar mostly cover permit and prohibit decisions.
 Enterprise governance also needs obligations, dispensations, conflict resolution, and reasoning over domain classes such as healthcare, cybersecurity, or privacy concepts.

-This is related to the site's pages on intent-governed tool authorization, procedural compliance traces, and the agent-to-agent protocol handshake.
+This is related to the site's pages on intent-governed tool authorization, mechanical governance gates, policy compilers, and the agent-to-agent protocol handshake.
 The difference is the rule form.
 This paper asks what a machine-readable governance language must express when the agent is already at the action boundary.

 What AgenticRei Adds